gamblevore/speedie/README.md

 Currently sponsored by:

-* [@breck7](http://pub.pd) He is working on many projects including pub.pd, Scroll, Ohayo, and Music Of A People.
+* [@breck7](http://pd.pub) He is working on many projects including pd.pub, Scroll, Ohayo, and Music Of A People.
 * [@randonautica](https://randonautica.com/) Explore the world in a new way, and increase mystery.